DigonIO/pypermission/docs/pages/introduction.rst

 Managing Roles
 --------------

-Assume we want to manage access to the chat system for the three basic roles `user`, `moderator` and `admin`.
-To create the given roles, the :py:meth:`~pypermission.serial.SerialAuthority.add_role` method can be used (likewise :py:meth:`~pypermission.serial.SerialAuthority.del_role` removes a given role):
+Assume we want to manage access to the chat system for the three basic roles *user*, `moderator` and `admin`.
+To create the given roles, the :py:meth:`~pypermission.serial.core.SerialAuthority.add_role` method can be used (likewise :py:meth:`~pypermission.serial.core.SerialAuthority.del_role` removes a given role):

 .. code-block:: python